Haro Strait Sunrise

 Dr. Haipeng Luo

 For his Ph.D.
 (EOS, UVic, 2022) Haipeng used numerical models to better understand the spectrum of crustal deformation associated with subduction megathrust faults, in all three parts of the earthquake cycle: interseismic, coseismic and postseismic.
-Haipeng is now a postdoc at Earth Observatory Singapore, Nanyang Technological University.
+Following a post-doctoral research fellowship at the Earth Observatory of Singapore, Haipeng is now an Associate Professor at the Southern University of Science and Technology.

 Haipeng's published articles include: